FIRE-IN-THE-CODE/Port-Scanner/README.md

 # Port-Scanner
-A simple port scanner that can probe ports of a firewall or router.
+This program is a simple port scanner that can probe ports of a firewall or router.

 Note: It is very likely that using this on websites will result on false negatives of ports being closed.